Photo Essay: Work continues to upgrade Fort McCoy’s power grid to Wye Electrical System

 “Delta can be an unreliable system and is outdated,” Gronau said.
 “We are the only Delta system that Xcel has in the state, so in order to standardize all of their equipment they made the decision to change us over, too.”

-In June and July 2022, as part of the same upgrade, contractors have been busy installing underground electrical lines throughout the post.
+In July 2022, as part of the same upgrade, contractors have been busy installing underground electrical lines throughout the post.

 “This is just a continuation of the work,” Gronau said.
 “It’s part of the change from overhead to underground electric and the switch to the Wye system.
 Work like the underground line installation will probably be going on out here for (awhile) as we go through this.”